qdzungpham/redax-sounds/README.md

 Relax and sleep with great collection of HD sounds that can be mixed into the perfect relaxing ambiences.
 Try the [live demo](https://qdzungpham.com/redaxsounds/).

+Note: In the current build, sounds cannot be played on iOS devices.
+I'll try to have pushed out with other updates.

 ## Features

 - Secure via HTTPS using Let's Encrypt - Free SSL/TLS Certificates